+As a communist state and a centrally planned economy Vietnam has undergone significant structural change over the years.
+The government has progressively introduced some competition into the market place, building what it describes as ‘a socialist oriented market economy’.
 The government set ambitious targets early on in the telecom sector, especially for the expansion of infrastructure.
 But initially it fell well short of these targets.
 This began to change, however, mainly on the back of an increasingly competitive mobile sector.
-After a period of strong growth over the last decade, the mobile market stalled in 2013 and suffered a major correction in that year.
-By 2015 growth had returned but was generally slower.

 This report presents an overview of Vietnam’s telecom market, providing information on telecom infrastructure, operators and the regulatory environment.
-It includes a set of the most currently available key statistics.
-There is also some analysis of aspects of the country’s telecoms sector.
+It includes key statistics and analysis of aspects of the country’s telecoms sector.

-VNPT; Vinaphone; Mobifone; Viettel; S-Fone; EVN Telecom; Vietnamobile (Hanoi Telecom); GMobile/GTel.
+VNPT; Vinaphone; Mobifone; Viettel; S-Fone; EVN Telecom; Vietnamobile, GMobile/GTel.

 A selection of downloadable samples from our Annual Publications catalogue.